Skip to Main Content

 • Verified unique identifier (Maine driver’s license number or last four numbers of Social Security Number)

-For more information, visit the Maine Voting Residence Fact Sheet page.
+For more information, visit our Maine Voting Residence Fact Sheet page.

 ID Requirements for Voting